mouton0815/graphql-inclusion/README.md

-# graphql-inclusion
+# Graphql Inclusion
-Demonstrates the inclusion of a separatedgraph in Apollo server
+Demonstrates the inclusion of a separated graph in Apollo server